Frequently Asked Questions

 We have for years taught, and are teaching: cryptography, software engineering, and programming in various courses at KTH Royal Institute of Technology, our software has been analyzed by top academics in software engineering, quality, and verification, and we have addressed all their comments.

 Some of our partners, e.g., Free & Fair, have even deeper knowledge of software engineering, quality assessment, and verification.
-We constantly work together and mutually share our expertise to the benefit of our clients.
+We constantly work together and mutually share our expertise to the benefit of users.

-We focus on advanced product development, analysis, support, and consulting.
-Thus, we integrate solutions and provide support and consulting for and around our products on a case-by-case basis, but currently we do not provide complete services for electronic voting.
+We focus on advanced development, analysis, support, and consulting.
+Thus, we integrate solutions and provide support and consulting for and around our softwares on a case-by-case basis, but currently we do not provide complete services for electronic voting.

 Nonetheless, we would be happy to consult you in the choosing process and we can recommend either our partners, or one of the large vendors depending on what is suitable.
 We have a broad network of contacts.